VMDashboard/vmdashboard/README.md

 There are a few additional PHP packages needed to run openVM.
 PHP will need to control the VMs using libvirt.
 Use the following command to install the packages:
 <code>sudo apt install php7.0-xml php-libvirt-php</code>

 If you are using Ubuntu 16.04 you will also need to install the php imagick package.
-It will be already installed on Ubuntu 18.04:
+It will be already installed with PHP on Ubuntu 18.04:
 <code>sudo apt install php-imagick</code>

 The built-in vnc connection requires python.
 To install it use the following command: